denuoweb/vanitygen-plus/README.md

 3 - Change to the directory to vanitygen-plus

 Running On Linux: `./vanitygen -ARGS`, or `./oclvanitygen -ARGS`, `./keyconv -ARGS`, etc
-Running On Windows is not ready yet: `vanitygen.exe -ARGS`, `oclvanitygen.exe -ARGS`, `keyconv.exe -ARGS`, etc
+Running On Windows is not ready yet, you can compile: `vanitygen.exe -ARGS`, `oclvanitygen.exe -ARGS`, `keyconv.exe -ARGS`, etc